 What the most recent research says about food allergies in babies

-- According to the results of the LEAP (Learning Early About Peanut) study, introducing peanuts/nut butter to at-risk babies before the age of 11 months dramatically reduces the risk of developing a peanut allergy up to 80 percent. (source) The LEAP study was the first study to consider early introduction as a way to prevent allergies.
+- This study showed that introducing peanuts/nut butter to at-risk babies before the age of 11 months dramatically reduces the risk of developing a peanut allergy up to 80 percent.

-- Another study, the EAT study found that early introduction in addition to extended breastfeeding reduced the risk of developing an allergy. (source)
+- Another study found that early introduction in addition to extended breastfeeding reduced the risk of developing an allergy.

-With all of the new research at our fingertips, it’s no surprise that the FDA, the National Institutes of Health, and the American Academy of Pediatrics have all updated their guidelines to support the science behind early and sustained allergen introduction.
+As a result of this, there’s a whole new philosophy when it comes to food allergies in babies.
+The FDA, the National Institutes of Health, and the American Academy of Pediatrics have all updated their guidelines to support the science behind early and sustained allergen introduction.

-- FDA: In a statement issued in September of 2017, the FDA confirmed that introducing a highly allergenic food, such as peanuts, between 4 and 10 months helps to reduce the risk of allergy in children. (source)
+- FDA: Recommends introducing highly allergenic food, such as peanuts, between 4 and 10 months.

-- AAP: The January 2017 addendum issued by the AAP recommends introducing peanut to high-risk infants by the age of four to six months.
-High-risk infants have egg allergies and/or severe eczema. (source)
+- AAP: Recommends introducing peanuts to high-risk infants by the age of 4 to 6 months.
+(High-risk infants have egg allergies and/or severe eczema.)

 Note: Although many guidelines suggest you can begin introducing allergens as early as four months, there are plenty of reasons to wait until six months to do so.
 Read more about when to introduce solids.